 Parking and Traffic Violation Appeals

-The College reserves the right to enforce parking regulations and traffic violations in the Student Code of Conduct.
+The University reserves the right to enforce parking regulations and traffic violations in the Student Code of Conduct.
 However if a person feels they have been issued a ticket in error or there are extenuating circumstances, the appeals process is as follows:

 - Complete a Parking Ticket Appeals Request form stating the reasons and relevant information and submit it to the Office of Safety and Security.